Anal Sphincteroplasty Specialist

 Does an Anal Sphincteroplasty use mesh?

-Dr. Stones does not use mesh with an Anal Sphincteroplasty.
+Dr. Stone does not use mesh with an Anal Sphincteroplasty.
 Instead, he brings together the sphincter ends with suture.

 What is the recovery like for an anal sphincteroplasty?